About Us | Trustees

 Christine Scott (Curator)

 Christine was born into a family of Pars supporters and started attending games in 1962, having pestered her father and older sister to take her with them.
 She has 2 children and 3 grandchildren who are Pars supporters, with the grandchildren being 5th generation supporters.
-Christine worked as a secretary at Marconi, then with Fife Council as a Council Services Officer until 2007, and now works part-time for the Guild of Q Butchers.
+Christine worked as a secretary at Marconi, then with Fife Council as a Council Services Officer until 2007, and part-time for the Guild of Q Butchers until retiring in 2019.
 She is involved with the Young Pars Club and Chairperson since 1995, and is “Sammy’s Granny” as her daughter designed the Pars Mascot, Sammy the Tammy.
-Since 2007 she has been interviewing players and managers for the Club’s website, and is involved with Twitter for both first team and U20 fixtures, as well as helping organise the Ball boys on matchdays..
-She also reports on and photographs U20 matches and does the PA for U20 fixtures at East End Park.
+Since 2007 she has been interviewing players and managers for the Club’s website, and is involved with Twitter for both first team and reserve fixtures, as well as helping organise the Ball boys on matchdays..
+She also reports on and reserve matches and does the PA for reserve fixtures at East End Park.
 In her spare time (when there is any) she enjoys gardening, keep fit and looking after her grandchildren.

 Craig is the club`s official photographer and involved in the media side of the club with a team that manages the club`s social networks.
 Prior to working with the club he was a season ticket holder in the Norrie McCathie stand, having started to follow the club in the Jimmy Calderwood era.
 He is a full-time freelance photographer who has covered events such as the Olympic torch baton relay and T in the Park.
 Away from work, Craig is an avid badminton player and 7s goalkeeper.